RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 python3 build_ngd_database.py
 ```
 This will use the existing `conceptname_to_pmids.db` artifact on your machine
-(in `RTX/code/ARAX/ARAXQuery/Overlay/ngd/`), which will shave a few hours off the build time.
+(in `RTX/code/ARAX/ARAXQuery/Overlay/ngd/`), which will shave several hours off the build time.
 Partial builds take
 about 45 minutes and require around 60G of RAM.